dakotablair/ChimbukoVisualizationII/README.md

 ## Installation

+This framework is a web-based application.
+For the back end, it was developed with `Python3.x` and `Flask`.
+In order to provide a scalable web service supporting asynchronous processing, `uwsgi`, `Celery`, `Redis` and `Socket IO` were adopted.
+For the front end, it was developed with `Javascript`, `React` and `D3.js`.
+These dependencies are specified in `requirements.txt` and can be conveniently installed through `pip3`.

+In order to connect to the Provenance database of Chimbuko where all the actual function execution data are stored, [`py-sonata`](https://xgitlab.cels.anl.gov/sds/py-sonata) needs to be installed as well.
+It requires both [spack](https://spack.io/) and [sonata](https://xgitlab.cels.anl.gov/sds/sonata).

-This package needs to pre-install [py-sonata](https://xgitlab.cels.anl.gov/sds/py-sonata) as the distributed database that requires [spack](https://spack.io/) and [sonata](https://xgitlab.cels.anl.gov/sds/sonata).
-The visualization module itself depends on a series of packages that are specified in `requirements.txt`.
-We provide instructions for different platforms: linux, docker, and OLCF Summit.
+We summarize the necessary steps and provide installation instructions for different platforms: linux, docker, and OLCF Summit.

 ### Linux
 * Install spack